DCMLab/reductive_analysis_app/README.md

 # Graphic Music Annotation App

-This branch contains the actively maintained version of the app.
-Rarely used features are removed or disabled, with focus shifted towards bug fixes, usability, and core annotation features.
+This branch contains the frontend of the client-server version of the app.
+It only works in conjunction with the Reductive Analysis App Server, which is a separate repo.

+This version also features substantial visualization and usability improvements, including support for the cycle detection API of the server.

 ## Building the app